Frank J. Manning Certificate in Gerontology (online)

 The six-course, Manning Certificate Program is well-suited for students interested in the improvement of care, research, policy development, and quality-of-life programs for older adults.
 In this certificate program, you will gain an understanding of the aging network and aging process through direct service, research, field placements, social and public policy, and legislative advocacy for the elderly.

-- This nationally acclaimed certificate is designated by the Association of Gerontology of Higher Education (AGHE) as a "Program of Merit."
+- This nationally acclaimed certificate is designated by the Association for Gerontology in Higher Education (AGHE) as a "Program of Merit."

 - Understand trends affecting the quality of life for aging populations